neXromancers/shotgun/README.md

 ## shotgun vs maim

-- Only PNG is supported
+- Only PNG and PAM are supported
 - Does not attempt to wrap slop
 - No cursor blending
 - Defaults to a time-stamped file instead of dumping raw PNG data into your